ahmedabdelhamid399/Delight-Dish/README.md

 * Firebase_Auth

-  ## Features
+  ## Features in Details

 ### Meal of the Day

-Get inspired by exploring a different meal suggestion every day.
-The **Meal of the Day** feature presents users with an arbitrary meal choice to provide them with new ideas for their weekly meal plans.
+Get inspired by exploring different meal suggestions every day.
+The **Daily Inspiration** feature presents users with an arbitrary meal choice to provide them with new ideas for their weekly meal plans.

 ### Meal Search